UbiquityRobotics/learn2/jazzy-devel/_sources/requirements/batteries.rst.txt

 ########

 .. note::
-    The robot ships worldwide by air **without batteries**.
+    The robots ship worldwide by air **without batteries**.
     This reduces shipping costs and avoids restrictions on transporting batteries.
     Lead acid batteries are easy to source locally.

-The robot supports different battery sizes.
+The robots support different battery sizes.
 This allows users to choose between a long-endurance but heavier setup, or a lighter and more portable configuration.
 Typical sources for suitable batteries include scooter, wheelchair, UPS, and automotive suppliers.